 The I-20 extension form has a required section for academic advisor.
 Please do not leave any portion of your section blank – including the line “when will this student actually complete his/her studies?”
 This line should be completed with the month, day year of the LAST SEMESTER the student will be a registered student at Cornell.
 A scan of your completed section is fine, but we cannot except an email in lieu of the completed extension form.

 Cornell University policy requires that all sponsored international visitors are as either a student or as faculty/staff.
-When Cornell faculty and research staff wish to bring an international visitor who is a student in their home country and who does not clearly fit into a Cornell student or Cornell faculty/staff classification, the ISSO is happy to discuss the parameters of the case and to offer a preliminary recommendation to either:
+When Cornell faculty and research staff wish to bring an international visitor who is a student in their home country and who does not clearly fit into a Cornell student or Cornell faculty/staff classification, the Office of Global Learning is happy to discuss the parameters of the case and to offer a preliminary recommendation to either:

 Please note that we can provide advice around what is possible from a regulatory perspective, but that Cornell faculty and Staff must follow whatever policies and procedures are set in place for international visitors within their Department, College, School or Division.